We’ve signed up to operate within the ABI Code on Genetic Testing and Insurance.

-When does my client have to tell you about a genetic test result?
+When to tell us about a genetic test result

 - Diagnostic genetic tests: If your client is already showing signs or symptoms of a genetic condition and the test is taken to confirm whether they have it.
 They need to tell us about the signs and symptoms as well as the tests and investigations undertaken for the underlying disease.

 - Predictive genetic tests: This is where a genetic test looks at your client’s DNA to predict their future risk of developing a medical condition.
 Your client does not need to tell us about these tests unless they’ve had a predictive test for Huntington’s Disease and they are applying for life cover that means the total amount of life cover exceeds £500,000.

 - Research tests: Your client doesn’t have to tell us about genetic testing that is undertaken as part of their direct participation in a research project.

 Your client must answer all the questions on the application form honestly and in full, including: